-Our Social Sciences and Humanities Division includes eleven departments, including Administration of Justice, Anthropology, Economics, Geography, History, Humanities, Paralegal Studies, Philosophy, Political Sciences, Psychology and Sociology.
+Our Social Sciences and Humanities Division includes 12 departments: Administration of Justice, Anthropology, Child Development and Education, Economics, Geography, History, Humanities, Paralegal Studies, Philosophy, Political Sciences, Psychology and Sociology.

-Geography stimulates curiosity about the world’s diverse inhabitants and places because it involves the study of the earth as created by natural forces and as modified by human action.
-Geographers synthesize knowledge from many disciplines as they explore the linkages and interdependencies between physical and cultural landscapes to offer insights into the spatial organization of the earth’s surface.
-A geographically informed student has a deeper understanding of the web of relationships between people, places and the environment at local, regional and global scales.
+Geography stimulates curiosity because it involves the study of the earth as created by natural forces and as modified by human action, providing a deeper understanding of relationships between people and the environment.

-History is the study of past individuals and societies viewed from every possible angle: biographical, social, political, economic, religious and other.
-Historical research is a form of critical reasoning by which historians mentally reconstruct past reality from careful examination and study of primary evidence such as historical documents and artifacts.
-Students of history learn to “think historically” and see themselves and society developing across time, thus attaining deeper and richer self-understanding.
+History is the study of past individuals and societies viewed from every possible angle.
+Students of history learn to see themselves and society developing across time, thus attaining deeper and richer self-understanding.

 The Humanities engage students in critical analysis of how they know what they know, and promote recognition of the rich human plurality of histories, truths and worldviews.
-A strong multidisciplinary foundation draws connections between and among academic and intellectual domains of the arts and sciences, as well as the philosophies and religions of the world.
-A multicultural approach encourages broad synthesis of human issues and a discussion of the relationship between an individual and historical, cultural and social milieu.
-Students are compelled to recognize themselves as active creators of cultural change in a diverse and increasingly global context.
+Students recognize themselves as active creators of cultural change.

-The Philosophy Department provides an academically rich, multicultural learning environment that challenges students of every background to develop their intellect, character and abilities.
-Our curriculum is designed to help students realize their goals, think critically about their social responsibilities and roles in political life, and pursue a more robust understanding of knowledge, reality, ethics and reasong.
+The Philosophy Department provides a multicultural learning environment that challenges students to think critically about their social responsibilities and pursue a more robust understanding of knowledge, reality, ethics and reasoning.

-By increasing the knowledge and learning base of students in the areas of government and political phenomena, the Political Science Department fosters and promotes civic awareness and participation, as well as individual and group political empowerment.
+The Political Science Department fosters and promotes civic awareness and participation, as well as individual and group political empowerment.
 Our students learn how political decisions are made and how they affect all segments of society.

 Psychology is the science that seeks to understand behavior and mental processes and apply this understanding in the service of human welfare.
-The De Anza Psychology Department provides the finest undergraduate transfer preparation in Psychology of any community college anywhere.
+We provide the finest undergraduate transfer preparation in Psychology of any community college anywhere.